-- A. Each team participating in provincial playoffs will be charged an entry fee as follows: teams are charged \$325 for their first game; teams are charged an additional \$175 for their second game; teams are charged an additional \$100 for their third game.
-The entry fee will cover: - I. Officials' game fees, travel, accommodations and meals for all provincial quarter, semi and final games. - II.
+- A. Each team participating in provincial quarterfinals will be charged an entry fee.
+If the team advances, additional fees will be applied per round to cover! - I. Officials' game fees, travel, accommodations and meals for all provincial guarter, semi and final games. - II.
 Snow removal contingency annual allocation of \$1,000.
 Any unused funds will go to the snow removal contingency fund; available to partially or fully support financial losses incurred as a result of snow removal costs.
 Hosts wishing to request snow removal reimbursement must submit their financials and requests by January 30 of the following calendar year in order to be considered - III.
 Any funds left over will go into an Official Contingency Fund to cover any shortfalls resulting from the costs noted in (I.) above. - B. All provincial playoff games will use five officials for the 6-a-side and 9-a-side games and six officials for 12-a-side games.